SaiSatwikReddy07/Evalu8/README.md

 Evalu8 is a project aiming to develop a complete LLM-based end-to-end web application for automating evaluations in Amrita Vishwa Vidyapeetham, Coimbatore.
 This will be referred to as E8 in this documentation.
 <br>

-We took up this project during the summer vacation and developed it for the faculty of my department, the School of Artificial Intelligence at Amrita Vishwa Vidyapeetham, Coimbatore, India.
+We took up this project during the summer vacation and developed it for the faculty of our department, the School of Artificial Intelligence at Amrita Vishwa Vidyapeetham, Coimbatore, India.

 For a quick demonstration of the work, you can directly skip to the [Demo](#demo) section of this documentation.